Skip to content

 2. Create a Custom SAML 2.0 Application

-AWS Managed Pre-integrated third-party SaaS applications by AWS (such as Salesforce, Slack, Zoom).
+AWS-managed Third-party SaaS applications pre-integrated by AWS (such as Salesforce, Slack, Zoom).
 AWS automatically provides metadata and configuration templates.

-1. Choose the application type as "I want to set up an application";
+1. Select the application type as "I want to set up my own application";

-2. Continue to select SAML 2.0 and proceed to the next step.
+2. Continue selecting SAML 2.0, proceed to the next step.

 Configure the Application